 But this does not make your internet presence any less important.
 But we need to know the difference between 1) lead generation, and 2) lead conversion.
 So what’s the difference?

-Lead generation is companies like Home Advisor, Angie’s List, and others.
+Lead generation is what companies like Home Advisor, Angie’s List, and others do.
 You pay money, they send you leads.
 But your website and other marketing is not primarily built that way.
 Now don’t get me wrong, your online presence can generate leads.
 One of my own home inspection companies gets as many as 10-20 leads a month sometimes from the website.
 But even if it didn’t, it would still be doing it’s job – CONVERTING LEADS.

 So let’s talk about lead conversion.
-So when someone gets handed 3 business cards, gets referred to 3 different home inspectors, or even does a search online and finds three inspectors, which one do they choose.
+So when someone gets handed 3 business cards, gets referred to 3 different home inspectors, or even does a search online and finds three inspectors, which one do they choose?
 Here is where lead conversion comes in.
 Your online presence either turns the person to the other inspector, or makes them call only you and to hire you.

 The interesting thing is that a lot of inspectors say “My site has been there for years and I don’t notice a difference”.
 That is because with bad lead conversion you are losing clients without even knowing it – and they are going to your competitor.